zhalat/PyUnit/README.md

 - setUp()  - method runs before each test case.
 - tearDown() - method runs after each test case

-It would be best convenient  for you to just playing around whit code as it is for a while before you made a decision to make changes

 ### Install required packages

 ```